-Rehab works by incorporating professional staff who have medical and mental health training to provide support in helping an individual overcome their addiction.
-Rehab clinics provide the medications necessary to ease the pain associated with the detox process and behavioral therapies to help a person cope with their drug use.
+Addiction rehab incorporates professional staff who have medical and mental health training to provide support in helping an individual overcome their substance or alcohol abuse disorder.
+Rehab facilities often provide the medications necessary to ease the pain associated with the detox process and behavioral therapies to help a person cope with their drug or alcohol use.
 Ultimately, the choice to recover is yours.
 It takes hard work and determination to come out of a rehab clinic abstinent and get back to a healthier life.

 Drug Addiction is a Complex Illness